 Photo by Conner Baker on Unsplash

-To support individuals who identify as fathers to become better parents and people.
+Fathering Together is a 501c3 that supports individuals who identify as fathers to become better parents and people.
 We accomplish this through community, learning experiences, increased connection and communication with self and others, and access to guidance and resources.

 Learn: We invite you to read our blog and learn from these diverse stories!
 Every week, stories from people who identify as fathers (regardless if they are cisgendered, gender-queer, or non-binary).
 You’ll find stories from the perspective of children who were raised by these father figures too!

 Share: We invite you to share your stories.
 If you have a story that lives only in your journal or in a photograph tucked away in storage, please consider sending it our way so that we might highlight your experiences so that others may learn.